Gagandeep1051/SimpleTwitter-saving_into_data/README.md

 - [ x] User can see embedded image media within the tweet detail view
 - [ ] User can watch embedded video within the tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
-- [x ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+- [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

 The following **additional** features are implemented: